 - 3 ounces cream cheese

-Next, add the flour and stir.
+- Next, add the flour and stir.
 Cook for 10 minutes while continually stirring, until the roux begins to brown a bit.
 If it does not thicken up into a good roux, add another tablespoon or 2 of flour, then continue to stir until it thickens to a paste, and until it begins to brown lightly.

 - Add the chili flakes and salt, then stir in the beer, still stirring continually, until the mixture thickens a bit, about 5 minutes.

 - Stir in the cream cheese until melted and incorporated throughout.